If you've ever been stuck in a bus line after exiting one of the parks…

 Expect things to be different throughout the entire reopening period and beyond.
 How long is that going to last?
 Your guess is as good as mine.
 Not even Disney knows the answer to that question and the situation is constantly changing.
 Things will remain in place as long as is necessary to keep guests safe while visiting.

-Expect these changes to stay in place throughout the rest of 2020 and into 2021.
-We suggest you read our post on “Should I Visit Disney World in 2020 or 2021?” to get a better idea of what to expect over the next couple of years.
+Expect these changes to stay in place throughout the rest of 2021 and possibly into 2022.
+We suggest you read our post on “Should I Visit Disney World in 2021 or 2022?” to get a better idea of what to expect over the next couple of years.

 Sign Up For Our Newsletter Today!

 Yes, it is.
 Right now the Disney World Bus system, monorail, Disney Skyliner, and ferry boats are all operating.